-An accessory building may be permitted in association with a cemetery and shall have a maximum floor area of not more than $20 \, \text{m}^2$.
+An accessory building may be permitted in association with a cemetery and shall have a maximum floor area of not more than 20 m^2 .
 Accessory buildings shall be located a minimum of 1 metre from a side and rear lot line and shall have a height of not more than 4 metres.

-ZONE TITLE WATERSHED (WAT)
+ZONE TITLE - WATERSHED (WAT)

-PERMITTED USE CLASSES - (see Regulation 89) Conservation.
+PERMITTED USE CLASSES - (see Regulation 89) Conservation and recreation open space.

-Forestry, agriculture, recreation open space, water treatment plant and antenna.
+DISCRETIONARY USE CLASSES - (see Regulations 32 and 90) Forestry, agriculture, water treatment plant and antenna.